Katadyn BeFree Gravity 6L Review

 Our Analysis and Test Results

 This filter allows for effortless water filtration with a flow rate ranging from 33 to 40 seconds to filter one liter of water.
-Its weight (9.28 oz) and simple design offer an intuitive setup as well as easy maintenance in the backcountry.
+Its weight (9.28 oz) and simple design offer an intuitive setup and easy backcountry maintenance.
 While not receiving the highest marks throughout our extensive testing process, this Katadyn filter performed well for us during our testing period.

 Water Quality

 When considering this metric, we sought out various water sources to assess the level of quality each backpacking water filter could produce.
-We took these filters to a range of different locations, from brown and stagnant water in Indian Creek to the pristine mountain lakes found in the High Sierra.
-The filters that were able to remove the odor and unpalatable taste of the water received high marks.
+We took these filters to various locations, from brown and stagnant water in Indian Creek to the pristine mountain lakes in the High Sierra.
+The filters that could remove the odor and unpalatable taste of the water received high marks.

-The BeFree Gravity 6L utilizes a hollow fiber filter with a 0.1 micron pore size that is effective at removing bacteria, protozoa such as giardia and cryptosporidium, as well as particulates.
-This filter is not effective against viruses; best to select another option if this is a concern.
-The BeFree Gravity 6L holds its own amongst the competition in this category, producing fresh and clean drinking water that will keep you hydrated during your next trip into the backcountry.
+The BeFree Gravity 6L utilizes a hollow fiber filter with a 0.1-micron pore size that effectively removes bacteria, protozoa such as giardia, cryptosporidium, and particulates.
+This filter is ineffective against viruses; it is best to select another option if it is a concern.
+The BeFree Gravity 6L is amongst the competition in this category, producing fresh and clean drinking water that will keep you hydrated during your next trip into the backcountry.

 Durability and Maintenance

 The BeFree Gravity 6L is easily maintained in a remote setting.
-If you notice the flow rate slow down, simply remove the filter from the nylon bag and swish it around in the water source, removing any debris or sediment that has built up around the filter.
+If the flow rate slows, simply remove the filter from the nylon bag and swish it around the water source, removing any debris or sediment built around it.
 Oftentimes, the agitation the water experiences within the nylon bag while walking from the water source to camp is enough to maintain the filter.
-Be mindful not to allow your filter to freeze as it compromises the integrity of the filter, rendering it no longer useful.
-We experienced no durability issues with this filter but noted that the life of the filter is significantly less when compared to the competition, offering a filter life of 1,000 liters vs. 1,500 liters of some other gravity filters tested.
+Be mindful not to allow your filter to freeze, as it compromises the integrity of the filter, rendering it no longer useful.
+We experienced no durability issues with this filter.
+Still, we noted that the filter's life is significantly less when compared to the competition, offering a filter life of 1,000 liters vs. 1,500 liters of some other gravity filters tested.
 However, the simple technology allows you to stay focused on your adventure instead of spending hours performing maintenance in the field.

 Treatment Time

-In this metric, we considered the amount of time it took to collect water from the source and filter that water into a drinkable state.
-We performed various tests throughout the life of the filter, noting the rate of flow to determine the average time required to filter one liter of water.
+In this metric, we considered the time it took to collect water from the source and filter it into a drinkable state.
+We performed various tests throughout the filter's life, noting the flow rate to determine the average time required to filter one liter of water.

-The Katadyn BeFree Gravity 6L delivered a competitive flow rate ranging from 33 - 40 seconds to filter one liter of water.
-We were never able to achieve the advertised flow rate of 2 liters per minute but found our results remained the same, even after cleaning the filter to remove any sediment that might be disrupting the rate of flow.
-Unfortunately, the hose is so long that it is challenging to dangle the dirty water reservoir high enough to filter water efficiently.
+The Katadyn BeFree Gravity 6L delivered a competitive flow rate of 33 - 40 seconds to filter one liter of water.
+We were never able to achieve the advertised flow rate of 2 liters per minute but found that our results remained the same, even after cleaning the filter to remove any sediment that might be disrupting the flow rate.
+Unfortunately, the hose is so long that it is challenging to dangle the dirty water reservoir sufficiently to filter water efficiently.
 Without extending the hose fully, the flow rate is significantly reduced.
-We didn't try it, but it is possible to shorten the hose by cutting it and re-inserting the quick-release adapter.
+We didn't try it, but it is possible to shorten the hose by cutting it and reinserting the quick-release adapter.

 Weight and Packability

-For this metric, we consider the weight of each filtration system as well as how much space they require in various packs.
+For this metric, we consider the weight of each filtration system and how much space they require in various packs.
 The products that weighed the least and packed down the easiest received high scores in this metric.

-The Katadyn BeFree Gravity weighs only 9.3 ounces and packs down to the size of a Nalgene bottle.
+The Katadyn BeFree Gravity weighs only 9.3 ounces and packs to the size of a Nalgene bottle.
 The trade-off for such a lightweight gravity-fed filter is that there isn't another bag that allows for clean water storage.
-If not treating the water on the same day that it is collected, Katadyn recommends treating the water for overnight storage to preserve the water that has been collected.
+If the water is not treated on the same day that it is collected, Katadyn recommends treating it for overnight storage to preserve the water that has been collected.

 Ease of Set Up

-For this metric, we consider how easily each backcountry water filter is set up and whether or not we need instructions or if the setup feels intuitive.
+For this metric, we consider how easily each backcountry water filter is set up, whether we need instructions, or if the setup feels intuitive.
 We also note how easily we could use the filter in different water sources, from shallow streams to deep lakes.

 The BeFree Gravity 6L is an intuitive set up even though it comes with several separate parts such as the 6-liter nylon water bag, the filter, the BeFree adaptor ring that attaches the filter to the nylon bag, the quick-release valve and connector coupling (are attached to each end of the hose), the hose clamp, and the carrying strap.
-It may be annoying to keep track of several items, but it goes together easily and logically.
+Keeping track of several items may be annoying, but it goes together easily and logically.
 In addition to an intuitive setup, the quick release found on the end of the hose allows you to attach the hose to personal hydration bladders for hands-free, effortless filtration directly into a personal reservoir.

 Ease of Filtration

-Ease of Filtration is a performance metric that makes a significant difference in normal use.
+Ease of Filtration is a performance metric that significantly affects normal use.
 For this metric, we consider how easily each filter allows us to process water, noting the amount of physical effort required to filter the water from the source.

 A gravity-fed filter like the BeFree Gravity is often the simplest way to remove sediment and bacteria from your water source.
 Gravity-fed filters require no pumping or squeezing.
-However, the 6 liter capacity of this filter requires you to fill the nylon bag and carry roughly 15 pounds of weight from the water source to the campsite.
+However, the 6-liter capacity of this filter requires you to fill the nylon bag and carry roughly 15 pounds of weight from the water source to the campsite.
 The filter comes equipped with a strap that allows you to attach the bag to a tree, but we found it a bit cumbersome to lift the bag and hang it high enough to allow for enough room for the 46-inch long hose to hang straight below the filter.
-We noted earlier that allowing for the hose to hang straight below the bag provided the maximum flow rate.
-One attachment we found very useful is the hose clamp that allows you to control the flow rate of water and essentially stop the filtering process and store the remaining water inside the nylon bag.
+We noted earlier that allowing the hose to hang straight below the bag provided the maximum flow rate.
+One attachment we found very useful is the hose clamp, which allows you to control the water flow rate, stopping the filtering process and storing the remaining water inside the nylon bag.

-While the Katadyn BeFree Gravity 6L produces exceptional water quality, has a lightweight and durable design that is easy to maintain, it is an investment that doesn't quite live up to the competition.
-For a similar price, we found other gravity-fed filters that offered a longer filter life, storage capabilities, as well as adaptors that allowed the filters to convert to showers or hand-washing stations.
-In summary, the BeFree Gravity 6L is a good deal but throughout our testing, we know there are better options out there that offer more options within the same price range.
+While the Katadyn BeFree Gravity 6L produces exceptional water quality and has a lightweight and durable design that is easy to maintain, it is an investment that doesn't quite match the competition.
+For a similar price, we found other gravity-fed filters that offered a longer filter life, storage capabilities, and adaptors that allowed the filters to convert to showers or hand-washing stations.
+In summary, the BeFree Gravity 6L is a good deal, but throughout our testing, we know there are better options within the same price range.